dudung/butiran/content/posts/25/g/25-andika-pratama.md

 ## notes
 + It is on [89fza](https://osf.io/89fza/).
-+ Dimensionality Analysis of Magnetotelluric Data on Carbon Capture and Storage (CCS) Reservoir Model Using Three-dimensional Modeling, under supervision of Dr. Nurhasan.
++ Dimensionality Analysis of Magnetotelluric Data on Carbon Capture and Storage (CCS) Reservoir Model Using Three-dimensional Modeling, under the supervision of Dr. Nurhasan.